• VAT-free shipping outside Norway

 MCP has been shown to have protective effects on the heart and blood vessels, mainly through its ability to inhibit galectin-3, a key factor in the development of cardiac fibrosis and atherosclerosis.
 A study published in European Heart Journal showed that MCP reduced inflammation and fibrotic changes in the myocardial tissue, which improved heart function.

-In addition, MCP has been shown to reduce LDL cholesterol and triglycerides, thus reducing the risk of cardiovascular disease.
+In addition, MCP has been shown to reduce LDL cholesterol and triglycerides, thereby reducing the risk of cardiovascular disease.

 Technical specifications

 MCP is produced by enzymatic or pH-modified degradation of natural pectin from citrus fruits.
-This results in a low molecular weight (<15 kda) and a high proportion of galacturonic acid (> 85 %), ensuring maximum bioavailability and efficiency.
+This results in a low molecular weight (<15 kDa) and a high proportion of galacturonic acid (>85%), which ensures maximum bioavailability and effectiveness.

-The use of MCP should be done in consultation with qualified health professionals.
-Keep out of reach of children.
-Uno Vita AS does not claim that MCP can cure illness.
+Use of MCP should be done in consultation with qualified healthcare personnel.
+Keep out of the reach of children.
+Uno Vita AS does not claim that MCP can cure disease.

 Uno Vita reserves the right to share publicly available research on health and wellness technologies in accordance with:

-• UN Human Rights (1948), Article 19: The Right to Freedom of Statement and Freedom of Expression.
+• UN Human Rights (1948), Article 19: The right to freedom of opinion and expression.

-• The International Convention on Civil and Political Rights (1966), Article 19: The freedom to apply, receive and disseminate information.
+• International Covenant on Civil and Political Rights (1966), Article 19: Freedom to seek, receive and impart information.

-• Norwegian Constitution § 100: Protection of freedom of speech.
+• Norwegian Constitution § 100: Protection of freedom of expression.

-• US First Amendment: Protection of freedom of speech against state intervention.
+• The United States' First Amendment: Protection of freedom of speech against government interference.

 References